sumandeb003/GraphGPS4HT/README.md

 No surprise, but let’s formalize what was has been done:

-Loader selected 2items from the dataset.
+  - Loader selected 2 items from the dataset.

-Those items were converted into a tensor (2 items of size 3).
+  - Those items were converted into a tensor (2 items of size 3).

-A new tensor was created (2x3) and returned.
+  - A new tensor was created (2x3) and returned.

 Default setup also allows us to use dictionaries.
 Let’s see an example: